 , 2011 stats., or knowingly permits a person over whom he or she has authority to violate an insurance statute or rule or s.
 149.13

-, 2011 stats., shall forfeit to the state not more than $1,000 for each violation.
+, or an individual who is at least 60 years of age, forfeit to the state not more than $5,000 for each violation.
 If the statute or rule imposes a duty to make a report to the commissioner, each week of delay in complying with the duty is a new violation.

 The commissioner may order any person to pay a forfeiture imposed under this subsection or s.
 601.65

 , which shall be paid into the common school fund.
 If the order is issued without a hearing, the affected person may demand a hearing under s.
 601.62 (3) (a)

 .
 If the person fails to request a hearing, the order is conclusive as to the person's liability.
 The scope of review for forfeitures ordered is that specified under s.
 227.57